chiarafornari/python-cimec-chiara-fornari/README.md

 ## Installation

+For the analysis of EEG data is necessary to install MNE package and MNE-BIDS to save and convert the data in the BIDS format.
-Run the following in a command line terminal: `pip install mne`
+Run the following in a command line terminal:
+`pip install mne`
+`pip install mne-bids`

 ***